 - Meaning: to tell someone not to worry about the unimportant details.

 - Use In A Sentence: Don’t sweat the small stuff!
-Sure maybe everything didn’t go perfectly, but we did make a profit this year.
+The presentation wasn’t perfect, but everyone still loved your ideas.

 5. Meat Sweats

 - Meaning: used to describe sweating after eating large quantities of meat.